SinShady/Movie-Recommender/README.md

 ![Collab Model Example](/reports/figures/collab_rec_ex.jpg)

 ## Cold Start Problem
-What if the service aquires a new user?
+What if the service acquires a new user?
 Our collaboration-based engine is based off a current user that has a history of ratings within the site.
 A user has to have a history in order for our model to return recommendations.
 To combat this new user issue, known more formally as the Cold Start Problem, we develop two seperate engines that we can incorporate.

 ## Content Based Recommendatons
 We created a second recommendation engine which gives the user the ability to input a movie that they subjectively enjoyed in the past.
-It takes a movie title and spits out similar movies based on genres and user defined tags in our dataset.
+The engine takes a movie title and spits out 5 similar movies based on genres and user defined tags in our dataset.
 Here is an example of the engine at work after inputting <i>Eternal Sunshine of the Spotless Mind (2004), 28 Days Later (2002), Kung Fu Panda: Secrets of the Masters (2011), and 10 Things I Hate About You (1999)</i>
 ![Engine #2](/reports/figures/movie_recs.png)
 We can see that our recommendation engine is doing quite well!